turingschool/curriculum/source/web_services/api.markdown

 <div class="note">
   [TODO: JSBlogger Setup]
-  The examples in this section use the JSBlogger sample application, so please open it and follow along.
+<p>The examples in this section use the JSBlogger sample application, so please open it and follow along.</p>
 </div>

 ## In the Controller